WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Benchmarks and Baseline Results

-During each experiment we employ a three-fold validation split eacht time using 12 subjects for training while reserving 6 subjects for validation.
-The validation is applied in such a way that each subject becomes part of the validation set exactly once with the final evaluation metrics being the average across the three splits.
-In order to minimize the risk of performance differences between experiments being the result of statistical variance, evaluation metrics are averaged across three runs each time employing a different random seed.
-Though being inherently similar, the most common vision-based action detection algorithms predict a collection of activity start, end and label triplets, while, contrarily, wearable-based HAR predict labels on a per-window level.
-Consequently, research conducted in both fields (usually) resorts to different evaluation metrics, with mAP being the most prominent metric in vision-based action detection and accuracy/ F1-score being the most prominent metric in wearable activity recognition.
-Therefore, to guarantee comparability between both application scenarios, predictions of each algorithm are converted such that both vision- and wearable-based evaluation metrics can be calculated.
-More specifically, our reported benchmark evaluation metrics on the WEAR are: recall, precision and F1-score (applying a record-wise instead of window-wise labelling) as well as average mAP applying 5 different temporal intersection over union (tIoU) thresholds (i.e. 0.3, 0.4, 0.5, 0.6 and 0.7) commonly used (see e.g. \cite{zhangActionFormerLocalizingMoments2022, liuEndtoendTemporalAction2022}) to evaluate the THUMOS-14 benchmark dataset \cite{jiangTHUMOSChallengeAction2014}.
+Note that all models part of our benchmark analysis were applied without pretraining on existing benchmark datasets.
+Nevertheless, feature embeddings to train the vision models were extracted using a two-stream I3D feature extractor \cite{carreiraQuoVadisAction2017} which was pre-trained on Kinetics-400 \cite{kayKineticsHumanAction2017}.
+With the standard error of evaluation metrics amongst runs being at maximum 2.5\% and the majority of runs being below 1\%, we only report average evaluation metrics in this paper.
+All mentioned experiments were conducted on a single NVIDIA Tesla V100 GPU and lasted no longer than 24 hours.
+Though sharing inherent similarities, vision-based action localization algorithms predict a collection of activity segments defined by a start and end time, while, contrarily, inertial-based HAR systems provide labels based on the pre-defined windowed segmentation.
+Given their difference in prediction output, different evaluation metrics are applied, with mean average precision (mAP) being most prominent metric in vision-based TAL and F1-score being the most prominent metric in inertial-based activity recognition.
+Therefore, to guarantee comparability amongst application scenarios and architectures, predictions of each algorithm are converted such that both vision- and inertial-based evaluation metrics can be calculated.
+More specifically, our reported benchmark evaluation metrics are (1) a record-based calculated recall, precision and F1-score, and (2) segment-based mean average precision (mAP) at different temporal intersection over union (tIoU) thresholds, commonly used to evaluate TAL datasets.
+To ensure readability we only provide a selection of visualized results.
+For a complete collection visualizations of all mentioned experiments, please see Chapter C.7 within the supplementary material.